SCPR/static-projects/maps/2016-san-gabriel-complex-fire-smoke/README.md

 9. Post the gif online, through our projects page or a service such as giphy.

-10. Make a note of the time in text next to where you embed the GIF. **Very important**: the time is in UTC, and can be converted to the current California time [here](http://www.worldtimeserver.com/convert_time_in_UTC.aspx).
-We are several hours behind, so the differences can cahnge the context enormously.
+10. Make a note of the time in text next to where you embed the GIF.